CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     # http.bs64
     ```

-    Although we have managed to transfer the data, if we take a closer look, it is broken base64:
+    Although we have managed to transfer the data, if we take a closer look, it is broken base64: the `+` symbol got replaced with spaces.

     ![Broken base64 data](url-encoding.png)

-    This is due to **URL encoding** over HTTP.
-The `+` symbold got replaced with spaces.
-We can fix that using `sed`:
+    This happend due to **URL encoding** over HTTP.
+We can easily fix it using `sed`:

     ```shell
     sudo sed -i 's/ /+/g' /tmp/http.bs64
     ```

-    The provided command uses the **stream editor** utility, `sed`, to make in-place replacements in a text file located at `/tmp/http.bs64`:
+    The provided command uses the **stream editor** utility, `sed`, to make in-place replacements in the `/tmp/http.bs64` file:

     1. `sed` This is a stream editor used to perform basic text transformations on an input stream (a file or data provided via a pipe).

-    2. `-i` This is an option for sed, which indicates that it should edit the file in place.
+    2. `-i` This option indicates that it should edit the file in place.

     3. `'s/ /+/g'` This is the sed command to perform the text transformation.
 It's written in the form of a **substitution command**.
 Here's what each part does:
         - `s` This indicates that it's a substitution operation.